Power of the Agency

 Copies of Orders

-The court, on making, varying or discharging a safety order or a protection order, shall cause a copy of the order in question to be given or sent as soon as practicable—
+The court, on making, varying or discharging a safety or protection order, shall cause a copy of the order in question to be given or sent as soon as practicable to:

-• to the applicant for the safety order or, in respect of a protection order, the applicant for the safety order or barring order concerned,
+- the applicant for the safety order or, in respect of a protection order, the applicant for the safety order or barring order concerned;

-• to the respondent to the application for the safety order or, in respect of a protection order, the respondent to the application for the safety order or barring order concerned,
+- the respondent to the application for the safety order or, in respect of a protection order, the respondent to the application for the safety order or barring order concerned;

-• where the Agency has made the application by virtue of section 11 for the safety order or, in respect of a protection order, for the safety order or barring order concerned, to the Agency,
+- the Agency, where the Agency has made the application for the safety order or, in respect of a protection order, for the safety order or barring order concerned;

 Effect of Appeal